 Exam, Midsummer, Birthday, VOR finish line and work...

 Time for some family business...woke up in Copenhagen.
 My son Johannes’ examination day at Copenhagen Business School.
 Shifting from a barefoot boat life into a university hall with students and parents.
-Then enjoying a great family dinner in a smart, really good and conscious Copenhagen restaurant (will come back to that when sailing into Copenhagen later on the trip).
+Then enjoy a great family dinner in a smart, really good, and conscious Copenhagen restaurant (will come back to that when sailing into Copenhagen later on the trip).

-Next day, travel up to Stockholm to celebrate "Swedish Midsummer" with my sweet mum.
-Next morning celebrating my sweet daughter Julie’s 23 birthday and while she partied out with friends I checked out the VOR-tracker for the last part of the last race...
+The next day, travel up to Stockholm to celebrate "Swedish Midsummer" with my sweet mum.
+The next morning celebrating my sweet daughter Julie’s 23 birthday and while she partied out with friends I checked out the VOR tracker for the last part of the last race...

-And yeez was that exciting see Dong Feng (red boat in upper right corner), Turn The Tide and Scallywag sail 2-5 knots faster along the coast line than what the others did out on the more ocean-ish western route (white, yellow, orange).
+And yeez was that exciting to see Dong Feng (red boat in the upper right corner), Turn The Tide, and Scallywag sail 2-5 knots faster along the coastline than what the others did out on the more ocean-ish western route (white, yellow, orange).
 Did you watch it?

 Yes!
 A young sail racing nation got the chance to beat the more experienced ones.
-Sports is so refreshing:-)
+Sports are so refreshing:-)

 ...and suddenly I have to admit that it felt a little extra cool to have been visiting onboard the Dong Feng while in Gothenburg (Thank you North Sails!).